Death of James Cook: Affray on beach and Cook's death

-The marines fired one round but did not have time to reload before the warriors overwhelmed them.
-Cook ordered the marines to take to the boats then turned to signal the boats to move closer to shore; it is unclear whether he was also ordering them to ceasefire.
+The marines fired one round, but did not have time to reload before the warriors overwhelmed them.
+Cook ordered the marines to take to the boats then turned to signal the boats to move closer to shore.
+It is unclear, however, whether he was also ordering them to cease fire.
+(Note: The official account of the voyage stated that Cook signalled the boats to cease firing, and to pull in.
+Beaglehole, however, writes, "There is no justification for the statement commonly made that that he [Cook] was waving to the boats to stop firing."
+Salmond, in contrast, writes, "When Cook waved to the boats, which were a few yards offshore, to stop firing and come in and assist them, Lieutenant Williamson ... said later that he mistook this for a command to retreat.")
 During the evacuation to the boats, Cook was clubbed on the back of the head and stabbed.
 He was then surrounded by Hawaiians who beat and stabbed him to death.
 (Note: Some crew member accounts state that Cook was first stabbed.
 However, Richard Hough, in his biography of Cook, considers the account of ship surgeon David Samwell the most comprehensive.
 Samwell was not on the shore at the time of the confrontation but questioned those who were.
 His journal reads: "Captain Cook was now the only man on the rock, he was seen walking down towards the pinnace, holding his left hand against the back of his head to guard it from stones and carrying his musket under the other arm.
 An Indian came running behind him, stopping once or twice as he advanced, as if he was afraid that he should turn around and then, taking him unaware, he sprung at him, knocked him on the back of the head with a large club and instantly fled with the greatest precipitation.
 The blow made Captain Cook stagger two or three paces.
 He then fell on his hand and one knee and dropped his musket.
 As he was rising, another Indian came running to him and before he could recover himself from the fall drew out an iron dagger he concealed under his feathered cloak and stuck it with all his force into the back of his neck, which made Captain Cook tumble into the water.")
 (Note: Numerous Hawaiians are reported to have been Cook's killers.
-Samwell states that a chief named Karimanocoaha first struck Cook with the club and another chief, Nooha (Nu'a), first stabbed him.
+Samwell states that a chief named Karimanocoaha first struck Cook with the club and another chief, Nooha (Nuʻa), first stabbed him.
 The academic Glyn Williams states that others identified as Cook's killer include: the chief Palea; a minor chief named "Typowooah"; a man named Pihere; an old chief who was immediately shot; "a carpenter"; and "a commoner from another part of the island".)